hypernumbers/learn_elisp_the_hard_way/contents/lesson-4-3-emacs-menus.rst

 Keyboard Shortcuts
 ------------------

 Keyboard shortcuts are automatically added to menus if they exist.
 To try this out bind one of the functions to a key combination.
-Add a key binding to ``.emacs`` and revaluate the buffer.
+Add a key binding to ``.emacs`` and reevaluate the buffer.

 ::

  (global-set-key [f5] 'omar-hip)

-When you look at the menu now you should see the keyboard shortcut ``<f5>`` alonside the menu item *Hip*.
+When you look at the menu now you should see the keyboard shortcut ``<f5>`` alongside the menu item *Hip*.

 ---------------------
 What You Have Learned